telekom-security/tpotce/README.md

     ```

 14. You have to ensure on your own there are no port conflicts keeping T-Pot from starting up.
 Check the [list of required ports](#required-ports).
+15. To start T-Pot run:
+    ```
+    docker compose up
+    ```
-15. Start T-Pot: `docker compose up` or `docker compose up -d` if you want T-Pot to run in the background.
+    or  if you want T-Pot to run in the background:
+    ```
+    docker compose up -d
+    ```
+16. During the first time running `docker-compose up`, you may encounter some issues.
+Check the [Installation Issues](#installation-issues) section to solve them.
-16. Stop T-Pot: `CTRL-C` (it if was running in the foreground) and / or `docker compose down -v` to stop T-Pot entirely.
+17. To Stop T-Pot press: `CTRL-C` (it if was running in the foreground) and / or `docker compose down -v` to stop T-Pot entirely.

 ---
 <a name="installation-issues"></a>